Egypt's rulers tell pro-Mursi protesters to quit camps

 Almost 300 people have been killed in violence since Mursi's overthrow, inspiring fears in the West of a wider conflagration in Egypt, which straddles the Suez Canal and whose 1979 peace treaty with Israel is central to U.S. policy in the Middle East.

-(Additional reporting by Maggie Fick, Shadia Nasralla and Noah Browning in CAIRO and Lesley Wroughton in ISLAMABAD; Writing by Angus MacSwan; Editing by Michael Roddy and Peter Cooney)
+(Additional reporting by Maggie Fick, Shadia Nasralla and Noah Browning; Writing by Angus MacSwan; Editing by Michael Roddy)